KJHJason/Cultured-Downloader-CLI/README.md

 ## Usage Example

 The example below assumes you are using [Go](https://go.dev/dl/) to run the program.
-Otherwise, instead of `go run cultured_downloader.go`, you can run the executable file by typing `./cultured_downloader.exe` for Windows or `./cultured_downloader` for Linux in the terminal.
+Otherwise, instead of `go run cultured_downloader.go`, you can run the executable file by typing `./cultured_downloader.exe` for Windows.

 Note:
 - For boolean flags, you can use `-flag` or `-flag=true` to enable the flag, and `-flag=false` to disable the flag.